sco1/worktimecalc/README.md

 ### pip
 `worktime` can also be installed to the global Python scope.

-After cloning or downloading this repository, `cd` to the repository directory and use `pip` to install the `worktime` CLI:
+After cloning or downloading this repository, `cd` to the repository directory and use `pip` to install the `worktimecalc` CLI:

 ```
 $ pip install .